Vampurica/Vamp-Vehicle-Degradation/README.md

 2. Add the file "VAMP_vehDegrade.sqf" to your mission.pbo.

-3. (Optionally) Configure the HitPoints inside of "VAMP_vehDegrade.sqf".
+3. (Optionally) Configure the inside of "VAMP_vehDegrade.sqf".

 --------------------------
 Current Developers